Special Educational Needs (SEND) Information Report

 - Put in place relevant intervention or support

-- If necessary, refer on to a specialist service such the Schools and Community Psychology service, Speech and Language therapy of Child and Adolescent mental health service.
+- If necessary, refer on to a specialist service such as the Schools and Community Psychology service or Child and Adolescent mental health service.

 - We will review the young person’s progress and assess whether the support or intervention has been successful and whether further support is necessary.

-There are two additional provisions within Francis Barber which relate to children with Statements of Special Educational Needs (now education Health and Care plans).
+There are two additional provisions within Francis Barber which relate to children with Education Health and Care Plans (EHCPs).
 These are the Fresh Start programme and the Pathways Programme.

 The Fresh Start Programme

-Fresh Start is a programme for pupils in Years 10 and 11 who have statements of Special Educational Needs.
+Fresh Start is a programme for pupils in Years 10 and 11 who have an EHCP.
 Many of these pupils may have had a negative experience of education and as a result, they may have low self-esteem.
 The pupils on this programme will have been identified as pupils who are able to work in a small group setting with a high level of experienced adult support.
 Some of these pupils may require some sessions of extra support on a 1:1 basis or be educated for a part of the time away from the main site.

-Fresh Start is a provision named on the pupil’s statement and is a permanent placement.
-Pupils referred to Fresh Start include those who are permanently excluded from mainstream or special schools and pupils who have a statement and have moved into the area or do not have a school.
+Fresh Start is a provision named on the pupil’s EHCP and is a permanent placement.
+Pupils referred to Fresh Start include those who are permanently excluded from mainstream or special schools and pupils who have an EHCP and have moved into the area or do not have a school.

 The Fresh Start programme caters for pupils who may have Behaviour, Social and Emotional Difficulties, Moderate Learning Difficulties or for those who in general find schooling a challenge.